jacktasia/dumb-jump/README.md

 ## Installing

-The recommended way to install Dumb Jump *will be* via package.el
+The recommended way to install Dumb Jump is via package.el

 ## Usage

 ### Basic

-`(dumb-jump-mode)` will enable the keybindings for two interactive Dumb Jump functions:
+Adding `(dumb-jump-mode)` to your `.emacs` will enable the keybindings for two interactive Dumb Jump functions:

 * `dumb-jump-go` <kbd>C-M g</kbd> core functionality.
 Attempts to jump to the definition for the thing under point
 * `dumb-jump-back` <kbd>C-M p</kbd> jumps back to where you were when you jumped.
 These are chained so if you go down a rabbit hole you can get back out or where you want to be.